CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 ## Okay, but what if you want to use more then one font for your ionic app?

-Download the font you want to use and add it to the fonts folder, for this exapmle we will use [Oswald](https://fonts.google.com/specimen/Oswald).
+Download the font you want to use and add it to the fonts folder, for this example we will use [Oswald](https://fonts.google.com/specimen/Oswald).
 In the `variables.scss`, add another `@font-face` to it with the new font.

 ```scss